 A true Cajun jambalaya does not have tomatoes or shrimp and its overall color is brown.
 Generally speaking the ingredients are thrown in the pot for a long slow simmer.
 Pork sausage, ham, chicken and sometimes game are included in the Cajun mix.

-Other delicious creole and cajun recipes you will love!
+Other delicious creole and Cajun recipes you will love!

-Creole Jambalaya
+Creole Jambalaya Recipe

 Ingredients